angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### Expression guidelines

 Template expressions can make or break an app.
-Please follow these guidelines:
+Follow these guidelines:

 * [No visible side effects](#no-visible-side-effects)
 * [Quick execution](#quick-execution)
 * [Simplicity](#simplicity)
 * [Idempotence](#idempotence)

-The only exceptions to these guidelines should be in specific circumstances that you thoroughly understand.
+If you make an exception to the above guidelines, make sure you thoroughly understand the circumstances.

 #### No visible side effects

-A template expression should not change any app state other than the value of the target property.
+A template expression must not change any app state other than the value of the target property.

 This rule is essential to Angular's "unidirectional data flow" policy.
-You should never worry that reading a component value might change some other displayed value.
-The view should be stable throughout a single rendering pass.
+It ensures that reading a component value doesn't change some other displayed value.
+The view must be stable throughout a single rendering pass.

 #### Quick execution